 At the end of the year the student will be able to:

-- 1) Describe Cell structure and function. - 2) Acquire the knowledge of functions of various systems of human body. - 3) Understand the role of hormones, enzymes and other different types of cells of Human body. - 4) Explain the structure and functions of the muscles.
+- 1) Describe Cell structure and function. - 2) Acquire the knowledge of functions of various systems of the human body. - 3) Explain the structure and functions of the nerve and muscles.

 1. GENERAL PHYSIOLOGY: